prebid/prebid.github.io/support/privacy-resources.md

 ##### Prebid.js and the PAA Test Period

 During the first part of 2024, Chrome and GAM are running a test of PAAPI on a limited subset of traffic.
-However, the [Fledge For GPT Module](/dev-docs/modules/fledgeForGpt.html) enables Interest Group auctions 100% of the time.
+However, the [PAAPI For GPT Module](/dev-docs/modules/paapiForGpt.html) enables Interest Group auctions 100% of the time.
 During the test period, publishers can better align browser and programmatic ad behavior by only enabling Prebid interest group bids for the relevant Chrome testing labels.